-- 1. A concession for the provision of a public domestic mobile telecommunications network and public telecommunications services is a prerequisite for the assignment of spectrum in the Lower 3.5 GHz band. - 2.
+- 1. A concession for the provision of a public domestic mobile telecommunications network and public telecommunications services is a prerequisite for the assignment of spectrum in the lower 3.5 GHz band. - 2.
 The licensing of spectrum in the lower 3.5 GHz band shall be for the provision of public mobile telecommunications services, on a national basis. - 3.
 A cellular mobile spectrum licence shall be granted in order to assign spectrum in the lower 3.5 GHz band. - 4.
 The allocated spectrum in the lower 3.5 GHz band shall be licensed in accordance with the frequency assignment plan shown in Table 13.
-The minimum assignment shall be 45 MHz. - 5.
+The minimum assignment shall be 50 MHz. - 5.
 The spectrum cap for the lower 3.5 GHz band shall be 100 MHz. - 6.
-Each licensee assigned spectrum blocks in the 2.5 GHz and lower 3.5 GHz bands shall not exceed a total spectrum cap of 100 MHz.
-This allows for up to three cellular mobile operators to be assigned spectrum in these bands. - 7.
-The assignment of spectrum shall be via a competitive licensing process which shall include an auction, as determined by the Authority.
+Each licensee assigned spectrum blocks in the 2.5 GHz and lower 3.5 GHz bands shall not exceed a total spectrum cap of 100 MHz. - 7.
+The assignment of spectrum shall be via a competitive licensing process which may include an auction, as determined by the Authority.